 My work is in philosophy of science/medicine/psychiatry, philosophy of mind/cognitive science, bioethics and more recently the ethics of Artificial Intelligence.
 It is heavily informed by feminist and social epistemology.
-I also have interests in philosophy of space and space exploration and am developing a course on Philosophy and Science of Space Exploration (PoSE) with my colleague Chris Packham.
+I also have interests in philosophy of space and space exploration and recently taught a course --"the first university philosophy course taught fully in the metaverse"-- on Philosophy and Science of Space Exploration (PoSE) with my colleague Chris Packham.
+Here is a nice review of the course in San Antonio Express News.

 I have spent Spring 2022 as a Visiting Fellow at the Center for Philosophy of Science at University of Pittsburgh.
 I am a faculty partner at the Collaborating Centre for Values-based Practice in Health and Social Care at St. Catherine's College at the University of Oxford.
 I am also an honorary research fellow at the Center for Olfactory Research and Applications at the Institute of Philosophy at the School of Advanced Study, University of London, UK.
 I am the Poster Forum chair for the 2022 Philosophy of Science Association Meeting in Pittsburgh.